How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Flexible packages allow for clients who don’t need certain things like lashes or touch up lippy, to opt for these not to be included and thus potentially making the price cheaper.
 But some like to have easy, no fuss, all-inclusive packages to simplify things.
 Whichever you prefer, make sure you understand what is and is not included.

-Just remember though cheap does not always equal a bargain and a cheap base price + a stack of costly extras, may not end up being cheaper either.
+Just remember though, cheap does not always equal a bargain and a cheap base price + a stack of costly extras, may not end up being cheaper either.
 Book your artist based on their quality of service/talent, your expectations and the value in the price.
 A good price is both fair for the client and the artist.
 I generally recommend going with someone in the average price range for your area.
-In Adelaide you are looking at around $85-$120 for makeup per person.
+In Adelaide you are looking at around $85-$150 for makeup per person and $60-$150 for hair styling.

 Q #5 – Do you come to me?